 The 2021 Early Career Research Award will be presented to Dr Kirsty Wan at the University of Exeter, UK.
 Kirsty is a Senior Research Fellow and group leader at the Living Systems Institute (LSI), University of Exeter.
 Her main research interests concern the motile behaviour and dynamics of microorganisms, with emphasis on exploring novel interdisciplinary approaches.
 She obtained her undergraduate (mathematics) and PhD degrees (biological physics) from the University of Cambridge, UK, where she was also awarded a Nevile Research Fellowship from Magdalene College (2014-2017) for her postdoctoral work.
 In 2019, Kirsty was the recipient of an ERC Starting Grant to begin a major new project on single-cell cognition.

 On receiving the Early Career Research Award, Kirsty said: “I am absolutely delighted with this news!
 It is a real pleasure to have been given this award from the Biochemical Society.
 This is further justification for the value of interdisciplinary research – something that was instilled in me early on by my mentors.
 I take this opportunity to thank my PhD (and postdoc!) supervisor Professor Ray Goldstein who has been a constant source of inspiration throughout my career.
 I am also extremely grateful to my colleagues at Exeter for making and shaping the LSI and cultivating a unique and stimulating working environment.
 I look forward to the many scientific discoveries that we will continue to make together.“

-Kirsty will present her Award lecture at the Online ‘Dynamic Cell IV’ conference on 14-19 March 2021.
+Kirsty presented her Award lecture at the Online ‘Dynamic Cell IV’ conference on 14-19 March 2021.

 Dr Roser Vento-Tormo